Hubert Green was at his best in the 1970s, when his unorthodox swing took him to most of his PGA Tour wins, as well as to a U.S. Open title.

 Hubert Green Biography:

-He's best-know for the one that got away, and the one he wouldn't let get away.
+He's best-known for the one that got away, and the one he wouldn't let get away.

 The one that got away was the 1978 Masters, where Green reached the final hole about 30 minutes after Gary Player had finished a round of 64.
 Player had a 1-shot lead over Green, who hit a good drive and then a great approach to within three feet of the cup.
 It looked like there would be a playoff.
 But Green had to back away from the putt when he overheard radio announcer Jim Kelly say something.
 When Green took the stroke, he pushed it a little to the right and the 3-footer slid by.
 Green missed the playoff and Player won the Masters.